Cyber / Computer Crimes

 - Virus and Malware Distribution

 Generally speaking, a computer may be the target of the offense, the tool used to commit an infraction or the storage device containing the evidence of illegal activities.
 Unless the prosecution can prove your computer is the one used to commit the crime and that you were the person who was operating the computer at the time of the offense, they will have a difficult time in proving guilt.
 Our attorneys will fight to have the evidence against you disallowed and can often negotiate with prosecutors to minimize the charges.
-Call us toll free at 1-877-377-7801 to speak with an attorney about your case.
+Call us at 352.377.7800 to speak with an attorney about your case.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 Seek the services of a qualified attorney immediately following an arrest for any computer crime.